The University of Warwick grounds are open all year round. It is free to come here.

 Registered Disabled Blue Badge holders have the same rights on the University campus as they have on the public highway.
 Parking on campus is free for blue badge holders and blue badge holders may use a standard bay which has not been reserved.
 We would advise that if you can, you use Cryfield Village Car Park and park in a space that is at the other end of the car park to the entrance.
 A 5 metre wide, bonded aggregate path leads to a crossing point on Gibbet Hill Road and to Warwick Arts Centre.
 This distance is approximately 800 metres.
-Alternatively, there may be spaces at the back of Senate House on central campus but these are fewer.
+Alternatively, there may be spaces at the back of Senate House or along Health Centre Road on central campus but these are fewer.

 For visitors to the campus, two power wheelchairs are available on loan.
 Please contact Warwick Conferences on 024 7652 3222 or email@example.com for additional information.